-- Adoption support services are provided to adoptive families approved by Adopt Coast to Coast before and after placement. - The Adoption Service will liaise with the child's Social Worker to ensure that any additional services required, such as therapeutic support, is identified, assessed and an appropriately qualified provider is identified to deliver the service. - Support services are also provided to adoptive families (including those children within families) living in the Sunderland area that meet the criteria for adoption support services. - Following approval, adopters continue to be supported by their allocated Adoption Social Worker, who assists them in identifying a suitable match with a child/children awaiting adoption. - The Adoption Social Worker remains allocated to the family until an Adoption Order is made and beyond if required.
+- Adoption support services are provided to adoptive families approved by Adopt Coast to Coast before and after placement. - The Adoption Service will liaise with the child's Social Worker to ensure that any additional services required, such as therapeutic support, is identified, assessed and an appropriately qualified provider is identified to deliver the service. - Support services are also provided to adoptive families (including those children within families) living in the Sunderland area that meet the criteria for adoption support services. - Following approval, adopters continue to be supported by their allocated Adoption Social Worker, who assists them in identifying a suitable match with a child/children awaiting adoption. - The Adoption Social Worker remains allocated to the family until an Adoption Order is made and beyond if required. - Prospective adoptive parents and children placed with them are entitled to support from services for Cared For Children, whilst the child is living with them, prior to an Adoption Order being granted. - The Adoption Service offers a range of training to adopters to increase their knowledge and understanding on subjects including

-- Prospective adoptive parents and children placed with them are entitled to support from services for Cared For Children, whist the child is placed, prior to an Adoption Order being granted. - The Adoption Service offers a range of training to adopters to increase their knowledge and understanding on subjects including Caring For Children who have been Sexually Abused, Managing Challenging Behaviour, Developing Secure Attachments and Valuing Diversity.
+Caring For Children who have been Sexually Abused, Managing Challenging Behaviour, Developing Secure Attachments and Valuing Diversity.

-Adoption preparation training is delivered by staff from the Adoption Service, supported by professionals from across all disciplines working in the area of Cared For Children and by external providers.
+Adoption preparation training is delivered by staff from the Adoption Services across the 2 spokes, supported by professionals from across all disciplines working in the area of Cared For Children and by external providers.
+Currently the Adoption preparation training is hosted every month shared between Together for Children Sunderland and Durham Adoption Services.